 Think about the kitchen extension’s exterior

-Where to put the kitchen within the extension
+Where to locate the kitchen within the extension

-Ideally, the kitchen/cooking area will be in the darkest part of the new room.
-This might seem counter-intuitive, but ideally you want the living and dining areas nearest the garden, at the far end of the room.
-Those are the important zones for taking advantage of natural daylight – plus it makes more practical sense for the cooking/prep zones to be well away from kitchen doors (particularly if kids will be whizzing in and out of them.
+Generally, the kitchen/cooking area will be in the darkest part of the new room.
+This might seem counterintuitive, but for most of us it’s preferable that the living and dining areas are nearest the garden.
+These are the important zones for taking advantage of natural daylight – plus it makes more practical sense for the cooking/prep zones to be well away from kitchen doors (particularly if kids will be whizzing in and out of them).

 Putting the kitchen at the end of the room that's nearest to the original part of the house gives you some scope for incorporating a utility room behind it.
-Divide the old room up to create a narrow utility hidden behind the kitchen, the save the space in the new extension for living and dining.
+You could divide the old room up to create a narrow utility hidden behind the kitchen, saving space in the new extension for living and dining.
 The bonus?
-Not only have you gained a utility space that's value-adding in every sense, you've taken some of the noisier appliances out of the open-plan space.
+Not only have you gained a utility space that's value-adding in every sense, but you've taken some of the noisier appliances out of the kitchen extension.

 See our utility room ideas for more inspo.